Thomaz-Peres/Study-Notes/Languages/Rust/README.md

 This lifetimes parameters specified in the function signature, not change the lifetimes of any values passed in or returned. rather, we're specifying that the borrow checker should reject any values that don't adhere to these constraints.
+Note the `longents` function doesn't need to know exactly how long `x` and `y` will live, only that some scope can be substituted for `'a` that will satisfy this signature.